feh-pined0/CCNA/IPv4/Useful IPv4 Commands.md

 Serial0/0/0        172.16.0.254    YES  unset   up      down
 ```

 - `ip address [ipv4 addr [CIDR netmask]] [subnet mask] | dhcp` - sets the IP address and method of the interface.
-If and address and mask comes after the `ip address` command, the address is configured.
+If an address and mask comes after the `ip address` command, the address is configured.
 If `dhcp` is inputted instead, the interface gets an IP leased from the DHCP server on the network.
 Example:

 ```IOS